Holocaust remembrance organizations quit X – DW – 12/13/2024

 "We really wouldn't have needed a campaign or a call [to leave]," said Eike Stegen, the GHWK's press relations officer.
 "We had reached a point in our internal discussions where we said we wanted to leave the platform.
 But we wanted to join a campaign or a call because we wanted to motivate as many other accounts in our field as possible to leave the platform with us."

 Stegen is confident that they will be able to reach an audience on alternative platforms.
-"But even if this isn't the case and we lose some resonance, we think it's worth it."
+"But even if this isn't the case and we lose some resonance, we think it's worth it," he said.

-Stegen would have liked to see greater international reach with the initiative, since, as he explains, "Social media platforms rely on the creation of a social environment where you can be heard and communicate with others."
+Stegen would have liked to see greater international reach with the initiative, since, as he explained, "social media platforms rely on the creation of a social environment where you can be heard and communicate with others."

-Maws is clear that he does not judge anyone for remaining on X: "People and organizations need to make these decisions based on their own strategic goals and if being on X, still serves those goals, great."
+Maws is clear that he does not judge anyone for remaining on X. "People and organizations need to make these decisions based on their own strategic goals and if being on X, still serves those goals, great," he said.

 For the AJR, however, which was founded by Holocaust refugees and survivors, the issue was one of responsibility: Would those founders and their descendants want us to share their history, legacy and stories "on a website that was seemingly, as part of its business model — as a feature, not a bug — promoting antisemitism, disinformation, Holocaust distortion and hatred more generally?
 It just feels like it's not appropriate for a charity such as ours to be contributing to that environment."